FOR ALL CHILDREN 15 YRS AND UNDER

-Midnight Spectacular - The Fireworks Spectacular will take place at midnight to celebrate the New Year!
+The Fireworks Spectacular will take place at the end of the Festival to celebrate the New Year!
 So remember to bring all your friends and family to see the magnificent display!

 & PARADE MAP

-See below for exact position of the New Festival Arena in Flamborough which is situated on the Village Green, Flamborough.
-YO15 1LA.
+See below for exact position of the Festival Arena in Flamborough which is situated at Mereside, Flamborough.
+Postcode - YO15 1LA.

 FOOD AND DRINK